Vincent Black Shadow

 Philip Vincent

 Upon graduating college with an engineering degree in 1928, Philip Vincent bought the rights to the troubled H.R.D.
 (Howard R. Davies) Motorcycle Company, adopting the name Vincent-HRD.
-His first bikes had British JAP engines with his original frame design, which featured a patented cantilever rear suspension.
+His first bikes had British JAP (J.A.
+Prestwich Industries) engines with Vincent's original frame design, which featured a patented cantilever rear suspension.

 _________________________________________________